serinamarie/Coding-challenges/README.md

 # Coding-challenges
-A repository of completed LeetCode challenges.
+A repository of completed coding challenges, primarily from LeetCode but also from HackerRank.